 Steps to End Poverty in McPherson County was founded in 2010 by a group of passionate leaders in the city of McPherson who were dedicated to fighting poverty and inspired by the power that relationships had in that fight.
 For the majority of our history, STEPMC was connected with the Circles USA movement.
 Over the past decade we have worked tirelessly to build relationships and walk alongside people as they overcome poverty.

-"I became Executive Director in May, 2019.
-I attended Bethel College in North Newton, KS where I studied Social Work and Religion.
-It was also at Bethel that I met my wife Elizabeth (a Moundridge native) who now teaches middle school English in Moundridge.
-After Bethel, I went on to get my Master's in Social Work from the University of Kansas and spent some time working on homlessness prevention in downtown Wichita, where I learned about programs like STEPMC.
-In my spare time I love playing bluegrass music with my family, being active outside, and finding any ways I can to use tools."
+"I grew up on a farm east of Newton, and attended Bethel College in North Newton, KS where I studied Social Work and Religion.
+It was also at Bethel that I met my wife Elizabeth, who now teaches middle school English in Moundridge.
+After Bethel, I went on to get my Master's in Social Work from the University of Kansas and spent some time working on homelessness prevention in downtown Wichita, where I learned about programs like STEPMC.
+I joined STEPMC in May, 2019.
+In my spare time I love playing bluegrass music with my family, being active outside, and finding ways to swing a hammer or use tools."

 "I have been the McPherson Coach since 2017.I grew up in poverty, moving probably once a year.
 In 2013, I had a broken down car, no license due to driving without insurance (I couldn't afford it), lost my out of town job due to no car, rent almost due, and 2 children in elementary school.
 I was scared and felt incredibly alone.
 I didn't think anyone could understand the struggles I had.
 I thought I was a failure.
 Then I joined STEPMC.Through a lot of hard work, supportive relationships, and time, I overcame poverty.
 I have now gone to college, and served as an AmeriCorps VISTA.
 I deeply believe in this organization and the work we do, ENDING poverty, one family at a time."

 Director of Youth Development